-Summ nary of Plan Provisions Group Eligibility Coverage and Premium Sharing Duration I. Administrators All employees are eligible for this benefit upon retirement with 30 years of PSERS service or upon superannuation retirement.
-Coverage: Medical, Prescription Drug, Dental and Vision Premium Sharing: If member has 10 or more years of service with the District, member receives one-year of District-paid single medical coverage for every three years of service as an administrator.
-Members must pay the remainder of the premiums plus any additional premiums for coverage of spouse and eligible dependents.
-If member does not meet above criteria, the retiree and spouse may continue coverage by paying the full premium determined for the purpose of COBRA.
-Dependents: Spouse and family included.
-Medical and Prescription Drug: Member is eligible for coverage until Medicare age.
-Spouse Coverage ceases at the earlier of spouse reaching Medicare age or member's death.
+Summary of Plan Provisions Group Eligibility Coverage and Premium Sharing Duration I. Administrators PSERS Retirement, or 15 years of PSERS service and a minimum of 15 years of service with MUASD Coverage: Medical, Prescription Drug, Dental, and Vision Premium Sharing: If member has 10 or more years of service with the District, member receives one year of District-paid single medical and prescription drug coverage for every three years of service as an administrator.
+Member must pay the remainder of the premiums plus any additional premiums for coverage of his or her spouse and any eligible dependents.
+If member does not meet eligibility for District-paid coverage, but does reach eligibility under Act 110/43, then the member and spouse may continue benefits by paying the full premiums.
+Dependents: Spouse and family are included.
+Coverage for member continues until member reaches Medicare age.
+Coverage for spouse continues until the earlier of spouse reaching Medicare age or member death.
 Dental and Vision: Coverage for member and spouse continues for life.
 II.
-All Other Group All employees are eligible for this benefit upon retirement with 30 years of PSERS service or upon superannuation retirement.
-Coverage: Medical and Prescription Drug Premium Sharing: Retirees may continue coverage by paying the full premium determined for the purpose of COBRA.
-Dependents: Spouse and family included Grandfathered Retirees: Two retirees are permitted to continue medical coverage for life.
-Medical and Prescription Drug: Member is eligible for coverage until Medicare age.
-Spouse Coverage ceases at the earlier of spouse reaching Medicare age or member's death.
+All Other Groups PSERS Retirement, or 15 years of PSERS service and a minimum of 15 years of service with MUASD Retired employees are allowed to continue coverage for themselves and their dependents in the employer's group health plan until the retired employee reaches Medicare age.
+In order to obtain coverage, retired employees must provide payment equal to the premium determined for the purpose of COBRA.
+Grandfathered Retirees: Two retirees are permitted to continue medical coverage for life.
+Medical and Prescription Drug: Coverage for member continues until member reaches Medicare age.
+Coverage for spouse continues until the earlier of spouse reaching Medicare age or member death.
 Dental and Vision: Coverage for member and spouse continues for life.